Slow Cooker Beef Pie Recipe

 Instructions

-1. Dust the beef in flour, salt and pepper.
-Toss to coat.
+1. In a bowl, dust the beef in the flour, salt and pepper and toss to coat.

-2. Heat the olive oil on medium heat in a large skillet.
-Cook the beef for 3-4 minutes until browned and golden all over.
+2. Heat the olive oil in a large frying pan over medium heat.
+Cook the beef for 3–4 minutes until browned and golden all over.
 Cook in batches if required to avoid overcrowding the pan.
 Set aside.

-3. Add the onion, carrot, celery and garlic to the same pan with 1/2 cup of water.
+3. Add the onion, carrot, celery and garlic to the same pan with ½ cup (125 ml) of water.
 Use the water to scrape up all the crispy bits in the pan.
-Cook for 3-5 minutes until the vegetables begin to soften.
+Cook for 3–5 minutes until the vegetables begin to soften.

-5. Add the tomato paste, Worcestershire sauce, bay leaves, thyme and 2 cups of beef stock.
+5. Add the tomato paste, Worcestershire sauce, bay leaves, thyme and stock.
 Stir the ingredients to combine.

-7. 15 minutes from the finishing time, mix 2 tbsp cold tap water with 1 tbsp corn flour.
-Stir into sauce and cook on high for the remaining 15 minutes of cooking to thicken the gravy.
+7. Around 15 minutes from the finishing time, mix 2 tablespoons of cold tap water with the cornflour to make a paste.
+Stir this into sauce and cook on high for the remaining 15 minutes of cooking to thicken the gravy.

-9. Fill an oven-proof dish (approximately 30 x 18cm) with the pie filling.
+9. Fill an ovenproof dish (approximately 30 x 18 cm/12 x 7 inches) with the pie filling.
 Remove the bay leaves and thyme sprigs.

 10. Cut the puff pastry to fit the pie dish and crimp the edges to cover.

-11. Brush with whisked egg, and sprinkle with sesame seeds and salt.
+11. Brush with whisked egg, then sprinkle with sesame seeds and salt.

 12. Cook in the oven for 20–25 minutes until golden.